Musa Ōtsuka Kofun: Overview

 The Musa Ōtsuka Kofun is an enpun (円墳)-style circular tumulus with a diameter of 40 meters and a height of 10 meters, and a huge tunnel-style stone burial chamber with a total length of 18 meters with the opening orientated to the east.
 It is situated at a strategic location where the ancient route of the San'yōdō highway crosses the Asahi River.
 The burial chamber is made of megalithic blocks of granite and contains a hollowed-out house-shaped sarcophagus measuring 2.88 meters long, 1.6 meters wide, and 1.5 meters high.
 The sarcophagus is made of shell limestone quarried at Mount Namigata in Ibara, Okayama.
 The sarcophagus has a hole, from which its grave goods were robbed in antiquity.
-It is estimated that the tumulus was built at the end of the 6th century from the shape of the sarcophagus, and its is speculated that this was a mausoleum of the Kibi no Kamimichi clan, a powerful ruling family in ancient Kingdom of Kibi.
+It is estimated that the tumulus was built at the end of the 6th century from the shape of the sarcophagus, and it is speculated that this was a mausoleum of the Kibi no Kamimichi clan, a powerful ruling family in ancient Kingdom of Kibi.